cloudfoundry-incubator/quarks-operator/docs/controllers/quarks_statefulset.md

 #### Extended Upgrade Support

 When an update needs to happen, a second `StatefulSet` for the new version is deployed, and both coexist until canary conditions are met.
-This also allows support for Blue/Green techniques.

-> **Note:**
->
-> This could make integration with [Istio](https://istio.io/) easier and (more) seamless.

 Annotated with a version (auto-incremented on each update).
 The annotation key is `quarks.cloudfoundry.org/version`.